BruteDeepForce/RapidApi/README.md

 Detection with middleware while the request is in the pipeline before it reaches the endpoint.

--Generates API key for privacy and adds it to database synchronously (checks for the same key value)
+-Generates the API key in SHA1 cryptography for confidentiality and adds it to the database simultaneously (checking for the same key value)

 -Sends an email to the user when the key is generated.